-The proposed 2015-17 biennial transportation budget also includes several studies, pilot projects, and evaluations.
+The proposed 2015-17 biennial transportation budget also includes several studies and evaluations.

-The Joint Transportation Committee (JTC) is directed to study the state's jurisdiction over railroad safety matters.
-In addition, the JTC must study the engineering feasibility of incorporating decommissioned aircraft carriers into a potential bridge across Sinclair Inlet.
+The Joint Transportation Committee (JTC) is directed to study issues relating to WSP trooper recruitment and retention and must identify associated barriers.
+The JTC must also study areas of prominent road-rail conflicts and recommend a corridor-based prioritization process for addressing impacts.
 The Economic Partnerships program at WSDOT is directed to evaluate the potential public-private partnership opportunities for the toll booths on the Tacoma Narrows Bridge.
 Through the WSDOT Highways and Local Programs program, \$500,000 is provided for an analysis of at-grade train crossings alternatives for the City of Edmonds.
-Finally, the Transportation Commission is provided \$3 million and directed to conduct a statewide pilot project to identify and evaluate operational aspects and public acceptance issues related to a potential road usage charge system.
+The Freight Mobility Strategic Investment Board (FMSIB) is provided \$250,000 for a study of freight infrastructure needs, including an update of the long-term marine cargo forecast.
+Finally, the Transportation Commission is provided \$300,000 to further evaluate aspects of a potential road usage charge system.